3n/ValidateSimple/README.md

   * inputValid - When an input becomes valid.
 Arguments: input element and this.
   * inputInvalid - When an input becomes invalid.
 Arguments: input element, errors array and this.
+  * inputTouched - When an input is first edited.
+Arguments: input element and this.
   * touched - When form has been edited.
   * valid - When form is valid.
   * invalid - When form is invalid.